Wedding Photography FAQ

 • you want a wider variety of natural and candid feeling photographs, instead of rushing through the basics.

-• you want a more enjoyable, no-rush, no-stress day.
+• you want a more enjoyable, less-rushed and less-stressful day.

 • you want to do a receiving line after the ceremony.

-• you want photographs of your reception decorations before the guests arrive.
+• you want photographs of your reception venue decorations before the guests arrive.

-• you want to join your guests at cocktail hour.
+• you want to have fun with your guests at cocktail hour.

-• you don't want to delay dinner or miss any of your reception.
+• you don't want to delay dinner or miss any of the party.

-The biggest reason to see each other and get your photos out of the way before the ceremony is that after your ceremony, you, your fiancé, and your wedding party are going to be in the mood to celebrate - not to smile for the camera for an hour while everyone else is off having fun.
-After you tie the knot, get a few remaining photos with the grandparents then enter the party on a high note.
+Here is the biggest reason to see each other and get your photos out of the way before the ceremony: After your wedding ceremony, you and your new spouse are not going to be in the mood to stand there, wait on people, and force smiles for an hour while everyone else is off having fun without you.

 Does a first-look take away from seeing each other during the ceremony?

-Having already seen each other doesn't diminish your anticipation and excitement before the ceremony, or take anything away from the moment you lock eyes as you process down the aisle.
-Your and your fiancé's emotions come from love for each other and the commitment you are about to make to each other.
-It is not about seeing the dress for the first time.
+Having already seen each other does not diminish your anticipation and excitement before the ceremony, or take anything away from the moment you lock eyes as you walk down the aisle.
+Your and your fiancé's emotions come from the culmination of your relationship to this point and the anticipation of the commitment you are about to make to each other.
+Your emotions are not based on seeing the dress for the first time in front of 150 people.

 Do you provide same-sex, gay, lesbian wedding photography?